TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 lst test >filetest
 ```

-If you can't solve it, here is the corrected code:
+If you can't solve it, here is the corrected code and an explanation:
 <details>

 ```bash